chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Chaining-Commands.md

 ## Solution:

 In this challenge, we must make a shell script `solve.sh` in our home directory.
 The script must start with a proper shebang such as `#!/bin/bash` and must print `"hack the pllanet"`.
-Then, must make it executable using `chmod` so that it can be run without invoking `bash`.
+Then, we must make it executable using `chmod` so that it can be run without invoking `bash`.
 If we have done everything correctly, then running `/challenge/run` will print the flag to the terminal.

 #### Commands run: